What is the Cost of Living in Atlanta, Georgia?

 According to BestPlaces.net, the cost of living in Atlanta is a 115.4 rating, compared to the averaging rating for the entire country, which is 100.

 To put this into perspective, let's look at some other cities with populations similar to Atlanta's (456,002 people):

-Currently, the median price for a house in Atlanta is $184,900.
+Housing prices in Atlanta are the biggest contributor to the city's above-average cost of living.
+Currently, the median price for a house in Atlanta is $312,000.
 However, that median accounts for a range of possibilities, from distressed houses to multimillion-dollar mansions in Buckhead.
-On average, single-family homes in Atlanta cost about $1,500 to $2,000 per square foot.
+On average, single-family homes in Atlanta cost about $1,100 to $1,500 per square foot.

 However, the current MARTA transit lines are limited and public transit rates are dropping in Atlanta, resulting in more and more commuters either driving themselves or relying on more cost-effective options like Uber and Lyft.

 Traffic in Atlanta also tends to be highly congested, and unfortunately, unless you live downtown, walking isn't an option as the town, and its amenities are spread out.
 Many locals state that owning a car and dealing with the traffic may be the best option if you are planning to live here especially if you have a family.

 Fortunately, according to AAA, gas prices in Atlanta are below the national average and actually compare quite favorably to other big cities.

 Between the city, county, and state, the sales tax in Atlanta is 8.9%.
 Georgia's progressive income tax is about average for the country.
 For anyone looking to purchase a house in Atlanta, the median property tax rate is actually below the median for the rest of the country!
 The median amount an Atlanta resident pays every year is just 0.91% or about $1,448, which is roughly $650 less than the country's average.